lcarlaw/bufkit-extended/README.md

 ````

 will spawn 8 processes to download bufkit files for the latest extended run of the HRRR for all sites listed in the `configs/sites.py` file.

+In order to avoid re-downloading data that already exists (i.e. when script is on a cron), after a successful download, a file called `latest_RAP.txt` or `latest_HRRR.txt` will be output to the scripts top-level directory storing the latest available run on the filesystem.